opendocsg/slw-judgments-backfill/2002_SGHC_167/report.md

 17     I disagreed.
 In fact, I felt that a seven year sentence of corrective training would be inadequate for a character like Ravichander.

 18     The principal aim of corrective training is, as the name suggests, to reform the prisoner who is sentenced to undergo that regime.
 Under s 12(1) of the Criminal Procedure Code, the Court must be "satisfied that it is expedient with a view to his reformation and the prevention of crime that the offender should receive training of a corrective character for a substantial period of time".
-In _Kua Hoon Chua v PP_ [1995] 2 SLR 386 at 389, I said:
+In _Kua Hoon Chua v PP_ <span class="citation">[1995] 2 SLR 386</span> at 389, I said:

  ... the principal aim of corrective training is to turn an offender away from the easy allure of crime by putting him through a regime of discipline and by providing him with certain work skills.

-19     In _PP v Wong Wing Hung_ [1999] 4 SLR 329 at 333, I also made the following remark:
+19     In _PP v Wong Wing Hung_ <span class="citation">[1999] 4 SLR 329</span> at 333, I also made the following remark:

  ... corrective training is only appropriate and suitable where the offender shows that he is capable of reform and can be corrected, so to speak, and prevented from committing further crime.